oktadev/okta-blog/_source/_posts/2022-09-09-supabase-vue.md

 The `calander` will also contain the component for displaying detail about an entry for a given day.

-This component also has the responsibility of displaying a modal for the `AddEntry` component.
+This component is also responsible for displaying a modal for the `AddEntry` component.
 You can create this component now by adding a new file to the `components` folder called `AddEntry.vue`.

 ```vue
 <template>